alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-31-ruling-on-ikhwan-muslimun.md

 ---
-layout: post
-title: "The ruling on Al-Ikhwan-ul-Muslimun (the Muslim Brotherhood) group"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Daimah no. 9018-1"
-category: [sects]
 hijri: Dhul-Hijjah 11, 1441
 lang: en
+layout: post
-note: true
+mass_edited: true
-locale: en
-summary: "The method which should be followed is the Qur'an and the Sunnah.
-A person should seek the help of Allah (Exalted be He), then the views of the Salaf (righteous predecessors) in order to understand them."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Daimah no. 9018-1
+summary: The method which should be followed is the Qur'an and the Sunnah.
+A person should seek the help of Allah (Exalted be He), then the views of the Salaf (righteous predecessors) in order to understand them.
+title: The ruling on Al-Ikhwan-ul-Muslimun (the Muslim Brotherhood) group
 ---

 Question: